Adaptive Hybrid Caching for Efficient Text-to-Video Diffusion Model Acceleration: Methodology

 The similarity and accuracy impact jointly determine the final generated video quality.
 We prefer to employ the caching method with a lower similarity and a lower impact, as it indicates that such method exerts minimal influence on the generated video.
 Therefore, we utilize the product of these two values to represent the final metric, measured as $P$ value.
 After each cache enabled timestep, we calculate the similarity of the three levels and get $D^{step}_t$, $D^{cfg}_t$, $D^{block_i}_t$, and product them with the corresponding impact value.
 Based on the greedy principle, we choose the cache method with the smallest $P$ as the cache method of the next cache enabled timestep.

-In addition, to avoid getting stuck in the same caching granularity within a cache interval, we introduce \textit{penalty} strategy.
-If a certain cache method is used in this timestep, its $P$ value in the next timestep will be multiplied by a penalty coefficient, which we set to 5 in our experiments.
+\wyx{where i is one of the pre-defined block indices.} \wyx{To prevent getting stuck in the same caching granularity within a cache interval, we introduce a \textit{penalty strategy}: if a caching granularity is used in one timestep, it is disabled in the next timestep.
+This proactive approach ensures flexibility and robustness, enabling systems to avoid local optima.}